9 Things to do to Keep from Forgetting a Language You’ve Learned

 Language learning websites and mobile apps are a fun, flexible way to prevent yourself from forgetting your target language.
 In fact, you might actually find your skills continue to grow in just a few minutes a day.

-The engaging nature of these clips makes it easy to commit to watching a video per day to maintain your language skills.
-After the quiz, take the followup quiz to reinforce what you watched.
-Or, schedule review days where you practice saved vocabulary with FluentU’s personalized quizzes.
+For example, the engaging nature of the clips on the immersive program FluentU make it easy to commit to watching a video per day to maintain your language skills.

 This makes it easy to keep track of your current level and to look up the meaning of words without getting pulled out of your viewing experience.

-3. Maintain a set schedule of when to use your target language, whether or not you actually need to use it.
+3. Make a schedule of when you’ll use your target language

 If you’re no longer actively studying a language, one of the main reasons it may fade from your memory is simple lack of exposure.
 Maintaining a set schedule of when to use your language will help keep it fresh in your mind.